Meet the Festival Orchestra Musicians

 Principal Viola

 Jennifer Puckett, viola (March), has served as Principal Viola of the Memphis Symphony for fifteen years, having joined the orchestra in 2005.
 Previously, she spent three years with the New World Symphony and also played with the Colorado Symphony and the Alabama Symphony.
 Mrs. Puckett received her bachelor’s as a violinist from the University of Alabama and, after switching to viola, her master’s from the University of Colorado.
 A dedicated teacher, she founded the East Memphis Music Academy in 2008.
 Currently, her private studio includes violin and viola students of all ages.
 Summer festivals include Aspen Music Festival, Meadowmount School of Music, National Repertory Orchestra, Spoleto USA, and the Brevard Music Center.
 She has been on the faculty at the Eastern Music Festival since 2005.
 Her most influential musical teachers include Connie Heard, Erika Eckert, Patrick Rafferty, Judith Glyde, Jennifer John and Carlton McCreer.
-This is Mrs. Puckett’s tenth year at Arizona Musicfest.
+This is Mrs. Puckett’s eleventh year at Arizona Musicfest.

 Ames Asbell